On MTV's reality television show "Jersey Shore," the Beachcomber Bar is a place where the clothes are skimpy and punches can fly.

 Bar manager Mike Carbone said pretty much everyone who comes into the sprawling tropic-themed tavern has an opinion, most not so hot.

 The Beachcomber is as good a place as any to talk about the show.
-It's where cast member Nicole "Snooki" Polizzi was punched in a hype-generating incident, video of which circulated online but didn't air on MTV.
+It's where cast member Nicole "Snooki" Polizzi was punched in a hype-generating incident, video of which appeared on MTV promotions and circulated online but didn't air on the show itself.
 Still, Carbone said a group of people came in recently and took photos re-enacting the punch.

 And the viewing party for each new episode on Thursday nights pumps up a wintertime crowd.